 - If you do not have one, we will provide you with a mask.

-- If you are unable to wear a mask or face covering due to age, a medical reason, disability or it is necessary to see the mouth for communication purposes, please call us from outside our clinic or hospital and we will discuss options with you.
+- If you are unable to wear a mask or face covering due to age, a medical reason, disability or it is necessary to see the mouth for communication purposes, we will discuss options with you.

 - This complies with the Governor’s order for mandatory face coverings.